Mansfield Slip and Fall Lawyer

 Frequently Asked Questions

 I was hurt at a store that just opened in Mansfield.
-Does the fact that it's new affect my case?
+Does being new help or hurt my case?

-What if the property owner fixed the hazard right after my fall?
+The property fixed the hazard right after my fall.
+Does that end the claim?

-What does it cost to consult with The Injury Avengers about a Mansfield slip and fall case?
+What does it cost to talk to The Injury Avengers about a Tarrant County slip and fall claim?

 Nothing.
-Consultations are free and we handle every Mansfield slip and fall case on contingency.
-Your family pays no attorney fees unless we win.
+Consultations are free and every Mansfield slip and fall case runs on contingency.
+You pay no attorney fees unless we recover compensation for you.

 Reviewed by Serech Kissire, personal injury attorney licensed in Texas and Arkansas.